Freight transport: Air

 Cargo is transported by air in specialized cargo aircraft and in the luggage compartments of passenger aircraft.
-Air freight is typically the fastest mode for long-distance freight transport but it is also the most expensive.
+Air freight is typically the fastest mode for long-distance freight transport, but it is also the most expensive.

+Space

 Multimodal

-Cargo is exchanged between different modes of transportation via transport hubs, also known as transport interchanges or nodes (e.g. train stations, airports, etc.).
+Cargo is exchanged between different modes of transportation via transport hubs, also known as transport interchanges or Nodes (e.g. train stations, airports, etc.).
 Cargo is shipped under a single contract but performed using at least two different modes of transport (e.g. ground and air).
 Cargo may not be containerized.

 Intermodal

 Multimodal transport featuring containerized cargo (or intermodal container) that is easily transferred between ship, rail, plane and truck.

 For example, a shipper works together with both ground and air transportation to ship an item overseas.
 Intermodal freight transport is used to plan the route and carry out the shipping service from the manufacturer to the door of the recipient.

 Terms of shipment

 The Incoterms (or International Commercial Terms) published by the International Chamber of Commerce (ICC) are accepted by governments, legal authorities, and practitioners worldwide for the interpretation of the most commonly used terms in international trade.
 Common terms include: